johnsonjo4531/mongoose-relay-paginate/mongoose-relay-paginate/docs/API/aggregateRelayPaginate.md

 console.log(result.nodes); // Will be an array of Jill and then Phill's object
 ```

-Generally you would want the cursor (represented by the return of your `toCursor`, and the before and after options) to match whatever you are sorting by a good default if you don't know what you are sorting by is to use the _id field as your cursor as it is the default sort field in mongodb.
+Generally you would want the cursor (represented by the values of the `cursorKeys` array, and the before and after options) to match whatever you are sorting by; a good default if you don't know what you are sorting by is to use the _id field as your cursor as it is the default sort field in mongodb, though this default is unnecessary in newer versions of the library.